jun-simons/personal-site/README.md

-This is a Next.js project developed with Typescript and Tailwind.
+This is my personal website, a Next.js project developed with Typescript and Tailwind.

 ## Running Locally
 Run the development server: